GRAAM to Map Policies and Programs on Non-Communicable Diseases in Indian

 As reported by the India State-Level Disease Burden Initiative, the Disability Adjusted Life Years (DALYs) from NCDs and injuries have together exceeded those from communicable diseases in every state of India, contributing 57–86% of the total DALYs among the Indian states in 2016.
 Therefore, there was a need for the country and its states to pay as much policy attention to NCDs as they do to communicable diseases and maternal and child health.

-Through this study, GRAAM will map the landscape of NCD-related policy at the national and state levels and review and analyze the performance of NCD-related policies and programs.
-The study will also map the national policies, programs, and schemes pertaining to NCD control and management, NCD medicines and technologies, and financial protection schemes.
+Through this study, GRAAM mapped the landscape of NCD-related policy at the national and state levels and reviewed and analyzed the performance of NCD-related policies and programs.
+The study also mapped the national policies, programs, and schemes pertaining to NCD control and management, NCD medicines and technologies, and financial protection schemes.
 To understand NCD-related health outcomes, their trends, and patterns over time in select states, a national-level study was undertaken.
-Currently, the team of GRAAM has submitted a draft report to WHO.
+The team of GRAAM has submitted the report to WHO.

 Click Here To See More